-Some corporations have very generous policies with regards to international personnel helping trasnferees to prepare for relocation abroad.
+Some corporations have very generous policies with regard to international personnel helping transferees to prepare for relocation abroad.
 Some others offer a lump sum approach encouraging transferees to handle the relocation by themselves.
-While some are offered assistance of a relocation services agency from the destination country, high living allowance, outsourced legal and financial counseling, as well as cultural orientation; other companies or these that are just starting to expand internationally, may not have such tools on hand.
+While some are offered assistance from a relocation services agency from the destination country, high living allowance, outsourced legal and financial counseling, as well as cultural orientation; other companies, or those that are just starting to expand internationally, may not have such tools on hand.

 We advise how to get prepared for relocation abroad:

-1. Discuss with your employer exact targets of your international assignment, the estimated duration and repatriation options after your assignment has finished.
+1. Discuss with your employer the exact targets of your international assignment, the estimated duration, and repatriation options after your assignment has finished.

 2. Get all detailed information on what your relocation package includes and which costs you would need to bear yourself:

-New Home in host location – would you be offered services of a real estate agency to support your house search, legal advice to sign up a rental contract, buying costs reimbursement, if you choose to purchase a property abroad?
+New Home in host location – would you be offered the services of a real estate agent to support your house search, legal advice to sign up a rental contract, and buying costs reimbursement, if you choose to purchase a property abroad?
 Which household costs would be paid by your employer?

-Health Care System – would you be given a private health care insurance designed especially for expatriates, both for you and your family members?
-Or are you expected to sign up to a public health care system in your host country?
+Health Care System – would you be given private health care insurance designed especially for expatriates, both for you and your family members?
+Or are you expected to sign up for a public health care system in your host country?

 Moving costs – how much are you allowed to ship to your host country?
-If you choose to keep some of your goods in a storage in your local country, would your company take the cost?
-Understand what would be your annual growth allowance of your household during your international assignment so the repatriation costs would not be of a surprise to you, if you choose to buy new furniture.
+If you choose to keep some of your goods in storage in your local country, would your company take the cost?
+Understand what would be the annual growth allowance of your household during your international assignment so the repatriation costs would not be of a surprise to you if you choose to buy new furniture.